Germs Busters: It’s time to put on your cleaning gear and wipe out germs in the kitchenMaintenance & Repair

 Sponges at the Sink

-Stop the spread and eliminate lurking germs by popping it into the microwave or boil it for a couple of minutes.
-In addition, replace the kitchen sponge as frequently as necessary.
+Pop the used sponge into the microwave or boil it for a couple of minutes to eliminate lurking germs.
+The best way though is to replace the kitchen sponge as frequently as necessary.

 Refrigerator Produce Drawer

-Research that was carried out based on swab samples from top and middle shelves, meat and poultry drawers, veggie bins as well as bottom shelves concluded that the vegetable bins were the most contaminated, followed by the bottom shelves and the meat drawers.
+Research based on swab samples from top and middle shelves, meat and poultry drawers, veggie bins as well as bottom shelves; concluded that the vegetable bins were the most contaminated, followed by the bottom shelves and meat drawers.

-To combat, wash and sanitise these compartments regularly with detergent mixed with warm water.
-Combine 1 teaspoon of unscented bleach with one cup of water, and leave the bins flooded for ten minutes.
-Rinse with water, and then leave to dry completely.
+Thus, it is wise, to wash, and sanitize those compartments regularly with detergent mixed with warm water.
+Combine one teaspoon of unscented bleach with one cup of water, and leave the bins flooded for ten minutes.
+Rinse the bins after and leave it to dry.

 Remember to run your warm soapy sponge or paper towel over these at the end of every meal to eliminate their potential as bacteria breeding grounds.